 - 1/4 teaspoon salt

-- 6 tablespoons (98 grams) natural almond butter (the kind with just nuts and no added fat / sugar)
+- 6 tablespoons (98 grams) natural almond butter or sunflower seed butter for nut-free (the kind with just nuts and no added fat / sugar)

 - 1 1/2 teaspoons vanilla extract

-- 1 large egg + 1 large egg yolk or 1.5 chia eggs for vegan
+- 1 large egg + 1 large egg yolk or 1.5 chia eggs for vegan1

 - In a medium mixing bowl, stir together the coconut flour, baking soda and salt.
 Set aside.